ollyisonit/variable-rate-function-traversal/README.md

-# Variable Frequency Oscillation
+# Variable Rate Function Traversal

-A function for varying the frequency of an oscillating function over time, some of its applications, and a Maya expression that implements it.
+A method for changing the rate at which a function (such as an animation curve) is traversed over time, some of its applications, and a Maya expression that implements it.

-## The Function
+## How it Works

 Let's say we have a function $f(t)$ that we're using to animate the position of an object over time.
 If we wanted to make the object bounce up and down, we could model that using $f(t) = \sin(\omega t)$, where $t$ is the current time and $\omega$ is the angular frequency (which defines how fast the object oscillates):